 We understand that it can be difficult to complete daily duties with one healthy arm, and it becomes even more difficult if your dominant hand is affected by your operation.

 So, now it makes sense that many people would think about resting on a recliner chair.
-But not knowing How to adapt a recliner for right arm surgery becomes a hurdle.
+Not knowing How to adapt a recliner for right arm surgery becomes a hurdle.

-How to Adapt Recliner for Right Arm Surgery?
+Adapting Your Recliner After Right Arm Surgery?
 [DIY Best Ways]

 There is no need to overthink the process or call out any professional to help you adapt the recliner post-surgery.
 Because doing so is fairly simple and straightforward.

-Here are the Steps to the DIY approach that does want you to have any technical knowledge or professional help.
+Here are the Steps to the DIY approach that do not require you to have any technical knowledge or professional help.
 Just go through them and get it done instantly.

 Note: If this does not work for you, you can move on to other mentioned ways later on.